kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

     }
 ```

-A single file output from the `TestObjectUsageReporter` can be composed of 4 types of reports: "UNUSUED", "COUNT", "REVERSE" and "FORWARD".
-By **compositon(List[String])** method of `com.kazurayam.ks.testobject.TestObjectUsageReporter.Buidler` class, you can choose which type to output, and you can specify the order in a file.
+An output file from the `TestObjectUsageReporter` can be composed of 4 types of reports: "UNUSUED", "COUNT", "REVERSE" and "FORWARD".
 The method call is optional; will default to `.composition(["UNUSED", "COUNT"])`.

+By **compositon(List[String])** method of `com.kazurayam.ks.testobject.TestObjectUsageReporter.Buidler` class, you can specify which type to print, how these should be ordered.
+For example, `.composition(["COUNT","REVERSE")` and `.composition(["REVERSE","COUNT")` will compile the same set of component reports but in opposit order.

-The "REVERSE" and "FORWARD" report could be long if you have many Test Cases x many Test Objects in your project.
+>Beware that the "REVERSE" and "FORWARD" report could be very long if you have many Test Cases + Test Objects.

 By **outputDir(Path)** method, you can optionally specify the directory to save the output files. `outputDir(Path)` is optional; will default to `"./build/reports"`.